my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 - Development velocity constraints

 **Key Messages:**
-- *"Konveyor identifies the exact code changes needed for modernization"*
+- *"Konveyor identifies the exact code changes needed for modernisation"*
-- *"Reduce the unknowns in your modernization backlog"*
+- *"Reduce the unknowns in your modernisation backlog"*
 - *"Focus development effort on high-impact changes"*

 **Practical Examples:**